paolomaccallini-hub/MetaME/README.md

 ### Munging and Liftover

-The pipeline standardises the five summary statistics with [`format_sumstats`](https://github.com/neurogenomics/MungeSumstats), which munges allele columns and **lifts coordinates from GRCh37 to GRCh38**, if necessary.
+The pipeline standardises the five summary statistics with [`format_sumstats`](https://github.com/neurogenomics/MungeSumstats), which munges allele columns and lifts coordinates from GRCh37 to GRCh38, if necessary.
 Munged sumstats are saved in `\Munged`.
 The column labels and their meaning are as follows:

 | Column | Description |
 | :----- | :---------- |